 Express Scripts is a Fortune 100 company with revenues that top $100 billion a year.
 As the largest pharmacy benefits management firm in the U.S., its business is to make medicine more accessible for 83 million people.
 “By making prescription drugs more affordable, more accessible and safer to use, we are helping transform healthcare,” said Brian Gregory, Director of Cloud Strategy and Engineering, Express Scripts.

 The Express Scripts IT department applies technology to the practice of pharmacy to create a great digital experience for its members, and the employers, health plans and government entities it serves.
 Competition is fierce, with venture-funded startups hoping to disrupt the leaders in this space.
-To keep its lead, Express Scripts has overhauled its IT systems, adopting virtualization and Pivotal Cloud Foundry to rapidly bring new apps and services to its customers.
+To keep its lead, Express Scripts has overhauled its IT systems, adopting virtualization and VMware Cloud Foundry to rapidly bring new apps and services to its customers.

 Going Cloud Native and Agile